 It’s no secret that Hollywood loves to make sequels.
 Sequels can range from the awesome (Terminator 2: Judgment Day, The Godfather Part II), to the truly awful (Jaws 2, Caddyshack II).
 However, since sequels are usually spawned from original movies that were commercial hits, the follow-up films are typically viewed as guaranteed moneymakers by the studios.

-This year’s crop of movies shows that Hollywood’s infatuation with sequels doesn’t appear to be tapering off anytime soon.
-Some of the sequels being released in 2014 include X-Men: Days of Future Past, How to Train Your Dragon 2, Transformers: Age of Extinction, Dawn of the Planet of the Apes, The Expendables 3, The Hunger Games: Mockingjay, and The Hobbit: The Battle of the Five Armies.
-However, despite Hollywood’s desire to turn every successful film into a moneymaking franchise machine, there are some blockbuster movies that are unlikely to ever spawn sequels due to insurmountable storyline constraints.
+Hollywood’s infatuation with sequels isn’t likely to taper off off anytime soon.
+However, despite the desire to turn every successful film into a moneymaking franchise machine, there are some blockbuster movies that are unlikely to ever spawn sequels due to insurmountable constraints with the storyline or main characters.
 Here are four commercially successful and critically acclaimed films that are practically “sequel-proof.”
+Warning: spoilers ahead!

 4. The Sixth Sense (1999)

 This M. Night Shyamalan-directed thriller was a hit with critics and audiences alike.
 The Sixth Sense garnered six Academy Award nominations including one for Best Picture and took in a total worldwide gross of $672.8 million, according to Box Office Mojo.
 The Sixth Sense has also maintained its popularity in the years since its release and the film currently has an 85 percent “Certified Fresh” rating from the critics at Rotten Tomatoes and an 89 percent audience rating.